 This page is going to showcase the gear I currently take into the backcountry and my thoughts on it.
 I don't own a couch or a television but I do obsess over having the perfect gear to take into the backcountry.
 I have spent hundreds of nights in the backcountry over the past decade and have thru hiked all 2,660 miles of the Pacific Crest Trail.
 Hoping I can pass some insight on.
 I am not affiliated with any of these companies and only choose this gear because I think it is the absolute very best.
+Durability, weight, longevity, and comfort are all factored into my decisions.
 Eventually all of the gear I use will be on this page as I have the time to do thorough reviews.

 This backpack is a work of art.
 I haven't seen another bag that is comparable on every level.
 It is constructed out of 100% waterproof Dyneema.
 In my eyes this is by far the most superior material that can be used for a backpack.
 Coming in at only 40 ounces it is one of the lightest bags in its size.
 I really want my bag to cover me for any possible trip I might go on.
 From a day trip to a three week trip this thing has me covered.
 The waterproofing of this bag is no joke.
 I have had it in many downpours and no water has been able to make its way inside.
 I was just on a backpacking/pack rafting trip on the Queets River in the Olympics.
 We spent 3 days hiking as far up the Queets as possible and then rafted over 40 miles to the ocean over the next two days.
 We encountered lots of rain and I ended up hitting some whitewater and flipping my raft over.
 My bag was completely submerged in water until I was able to flip my raft back over.
 After getting back to shore and opening my bag I was surprised to see that the inside was almost completely dry.
 The slightest bit of water had made its way through the opening for a water hose.
 The opening is designed so water wont get in from the rain though.
 I had all of my gear further protected in a trash compacter sack lining the inside of the bag and I would still recommend doing that if there is a possibility of your gear being completely submerged in water.
 I no longer line the inside of my bag while i'm hiking in rain.